lebateleur/lebateleur.github.io/posts/diagrammatic-lambda-calculus.md

 @@center
 \figenv{/assets/img/copy-cocopy-cancel-proof.jpg}{58%}
 @@
 So, if we always choose to duplicate \figenv{/assets/img/co-copy.jpg}{4%} and \figenv{/assets/img/copy.jpg}{4%}, we do not lose any semantic information.
 Of course, to recover a valid $\lambda$-term we will need to disconnect some wires *eventually*, using the second inclusion.
 This means that we can always postpone the choice of which wires to disconnect until the end.
 I found this surprising.
-Note that there is a space-time tradeoff in this choice, as constantly duplicating nodes will increase the size of the diagram exponentially.
+Note that there is a space-time trade-off in this choice, as constantly duplicating nodes will increase the size of the diagram exponentially.
 In a way, we would be keeping track of all possible reductions, only committing to a specific form when disconnecting enough wires to recover a well-formed $\lambda$-term, *i.e.* a diagram made only from \figenv{/assets/img/abs.jpg}{4%}, \figenv{/assets/img/app.jpg}{4%}, \figenv{/assets/img/copy.jpg}{4%} and \figenv{/assets/img/cup.jpg}{4%}.

 ## What is $X$?

 As we saw, if we can encode any $\lambda$-term as a string diagram, we can also draw diagrams that do not correspond to any term.
 In fact, some of these may appear during the reduction process, because diagrammatic reduction is more fined-grained than $\beta$-reduction.
 This is a feature and a bug, depending on how you look at it.
 A feature, because the point of introducing diagrams is to keep track of resources, via explicit copying and discarding.
 A bug, because the increased granularity needs to be approached carefully if we really want to mimic $\beta$-reduction.

 To even draw these diagrams we needed our generators to satisfy certain properties.
 You may be wondering what these mean, semantically.
-Of course, you can appraoch the problem purely formally and say that these conditions are just what you need to implement $\beta$-reduction.
+Of course, you can approach the problem purely formally and say that these conditions are just what you need to implement $\beta$-reduction.
 But here's how I think about $X$ in order to make all the required inclusions true.
 We can construct $X$ as the set of downward-closed sets of $\Lambda$.
-This is the free semilattice over $\Lambda$.
+This is the free semi-lattice over $\Lambda$.
 Constructed in this way, the elements of $X$ that are not of the form $\{u\,: u\leq t\}$ for some term $t$, can be thought of as generated by some set of terms.
 In other words, we can think of the elements of $X$ as types!
 This might seem a bit strange because, from this point of view, terms are also types.
 But this is not so crazy if we view both types and terms as *behaviours* with varying degrees of nondeterminism.
 In other words, for two elements of $X$, $x\leq y$ can be read as $x$ implements/refines/realises the specification $y$.
 With this in mind, we can think of diagrams $1\rightarrow X$ (with a single outgoing wire) that do not encode a $\lambda$-term as types or specifications that are not fully deterministic.
 I'm not entirely sure what this means, but it sounds profound.

 # References